 Part 6.
 FAQs about iCloud Music Library

-Disabling the iCloud Music Library means you will not have access to your music collection across all your devices anymore.
+A: Disabling the iCloud Music Library means you will not have access to your music library across all your devices anymore.
 This includes any songs that you have added to your library, as well as any playlists that you have created.
-Therefore, it is best to back up your Apple Music tracks before turning off your iCloud Music Library.
+Also, you can't access your Apple Music and you will lose the data as well as other media files that you have uploaded to your iCloud.

 Replace: The songs and playlists from your device will be replaced with the songs and playlists from iCloud Music Library.
 Any songs or playlists on your device that are not in iCloud Music Library will be removed.